The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to

-The present paper is in a parallel vein, and achieves such an extension of the Khinchin--Kahane inequality to metric groups.
+The present paper is in a parallel vein, showing an extension of the Khinchin--Kahane inequality to abelian metric groups.

 There are also modern reasons to work with metric groups.
-In modern-day settings, one often studies random variables with values in permutation groups, or more generally, abelian and compact Lie groups such as lattices and tori (respectively).
+In modern-day settings, one often studies random variables with values in permutation groups, or more generally, abelian/compact Lie groups such as lattices/tori.
 Moreover, data can be manifold-valued, living in e.g.~real or complex Lie groups rather than in linear spaces.
-There are other recently studied frameworks arising from the study of large networks, including the space of graphons with the cut-norm \cite{Lo}, or the space of labelled graphs $\G(V)$ with node set $V$ \cite{KR1,KR2}.
-The latter is an abelian $2$-torsion metric group that cannot embed into a Banach space.
-Thus there is renewed modern interest in studying probability theory outside of the Banach space paradigm.
-The present paper lies firmly in this setting.
+Other frameworks arise from the study of large networks, e.g.\ the space of graphons with the cut-norm \cite{Lo}, or the space of labelled graphs \cite{KR1}.
+The latter is a $2$-torsion group, so cannot embed into a Banach space.
+Thus there is renewed modern interest in studying probability outside the Banach space paradigm.
+Our work lies firmly in this setting.